 The next step is to give the trees something to sit in.
 I had a green harvest basket that I used in a previous project.
 It was the right size for my tall tree and matched the green leaves nicely.

-I filled the basket with packing peanuts to raise the height.
+I filled the basket with packing peanuts to raise the height, so more of the tree will be visible.

-The trees are ready for my Thanksgiving tablescape.
-I had a small Dollar Store sign with the word “gather” on it and a small candle of the right color.
+The trees are now ready for my Thanksgiving tablescape.
+To display them, I displayed them prominently beside a small Dollar Store sign with the word “gather” on it.

-An old hurricane lamp project that I made last year also fit right into the look with coordinating colors.
+I also used a hurricane lamp project that I made last year with coordinating colors in this display.

 Adding these to the DIY leaf trees gave me a harvest themed centerpiece decoration